Herman of Alaska: Canonization

+Feast days

 There are several feast days throughout the year on which Saint Herman of Alaska is commemorated.
-Since there are two different calendars currently in use among various Orthodox churches, two dates are listed: the first date is the date on the traditional Julian Calendar, the second date, after the slash, is the same day on the modern Gregorian Calendar:
+Since there are two different calendars currently in use among various Orthodox churches, two dates are listed: the first date is the date on both the Revised Julian Calendar and the traditional Julian Calendar, the second date, after the slash, is the same day on the date on the more contemporary Gregorian Calendar date for the Julian Calendar date.